sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Installing_a_New_Ruble.md

 {"title":"Installing a New Ruble","weight":"70"}

 ## Overview

-Studio provides additional rubles which are not installed by default.
+Studio provides additional rubles that are not installed by default.
 You can browse for new Rubles from within Studio.

 ## To install a new Ruble

 1. Select **Commands > Bundle Development > Install Bundle**.

 2. Select one of the available options, and click **OK**.

 3. The bundle is installed

 ## To add new Rubles to the list